The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 Maintaining a diverse portfolio of investments helps to manage risk and reduces the impact of prices dropping in any one area of your portfolio.
 It also means you can benefit from investment gains across many different investments.

 Diversification can be across investment types – such as bonds, stocks and commodities – but you can also diversify across different industry sectors, currencies and countries.

-Exchange-traded funds (ETFs)
+What are Exchange-traded funds (ETFs)?

 ETFs can be bought and sold just like individual shares, making them highly accessible to small investors.
 At Nutmeg, we favour using ETFs to build our customers’ portfolios because they are cost-effective to trade and we can trade them quickly and easily at high volume.
-These cost savings can be passed onto you, allowing you to keep more of any returns you receive.
+These cost savings can be passed on to you, allowing you to keep more of any returns you receive.

 See our ETF guide.

 What is discretionary fund management?